Pointe & Flexibility Intensive, Brisbane, AU, April, 2020

 Dance teachers often feel unsure of how to work with those students who don’t naturally have the facility for pointe work.
 However, these students often end up being put onto pointe anyway, despite not having the appropriate range or control, in order to keep up with the class.
 Some teachers send their students to be individually assessed by a therapist, however many therapists feel unqualified to conduct in-depth pre pointe assessment if they have not been explicitly trained to do so.

 Our Pointe Intensive is designed for both dance teachers and therapists who work with dancers!
 This two day workshop is designed to give you the most up-to-date advice in the industry to help you understand your students’ needs, analyse their differences, and them you the tools to help your students become the best dancer they can be.
-For the fill Breakdown of what is included on each day of the course, please check out the full description on the Level 2 Workshops page.
+For the full breakdown of what’s included on each day of the course please CLICK HERE.

 During this two day intensive dance teacher and health professional training course you will learn: